 (C) taken as a whole, lacks serious literary, artistic, political, and scientific value.

-Each section of that definition is important, because in order to obtain a conviction for “Obscenity,” the state’s attorney must prove that the material is in fact “obscene.”
-Without proof that the material is obscene, then the offense of “Obscenity” has not been committed.
-In addition, there are important legal limitations on what can be considered obscene.
-The definition is narrow by law because of the constitutional dangers inherent in the state’s attempts to limit speech.
+Each section of that definition is important, because in order to obtain a conviction for Obscenity, the state’s attorneys must prove that the material is in fact “obscene.”
+Without proof that the material is obscene, then the offense of Obscenity has not been committed.
+The definition is narrow by law because of the constitutional dangers inherent in the state’s attempts to limit speech by deeming it obscene.

 What is the definition of “Obscene Material” and what does “Obscene Material” mean?

-Material is defined in Section 43.21 as “anything tangible that is capable of being used or adapted to arouse interest, whether through the medium of reading, observation, sound, or in any other manner, but does not include an actual three dimensional obscene device.”
+“Material” is defined as “anything tangible that is capable of being used or adapted to arouse interest, whether through the medium of reading, observation, sound, or in any other manner, but does not include an actual three dimensional obscene device.”[4]
 Therefore, “material” under this definition would include things like books, videos, photographs and the like.
 But it would not include “obscene devices” like sex toys.

 What is the definition of “Obscene Device” and what does “Obscene Device” mean?